-This does not mean better build quality.
+It does not mean better build quality.

-Having that label simply implies that it comes with a cookbook with gourmet recipes that chefs use in restaurants.
+Having that label implies that it comes with a cookbook with gourmet recipes that chefs use in restaurants.

 Another difference would be the controls.
 Vitamix’s professional series blenders have preset controls while non-professional series extractors would only have variable speed and pulse options.

-Even though Vitamix blenders are expensive, they give you a lot for your dollar in terms of what you can make and geared towards the homemaker who likes to make their own meals.
+Even though Vitamix blenders are expensive, they give you a lot for your dollar in terms of what you can make and geared towards the homemaker who likes to make their meals.